A week-long event focusing on SciArt workshops, performances, and art pieces. Artsweek 2019 was themed "Science is art."

 Five scientists and five artists teamed up to illustrate coral reefs in the face of climate change murals on Chancellery Walk at UNSW in January 2019.

 brought art to the UNSW campus in the form of mural designs on coral reefs and climate change.

-Australia is home to the largest coral reef system in the world.
-The Great Barrier Reef is an icon for Australia as well as the changing climate.
-As sea surface temperatures continue to rise, corals face threats such as bleaching and ocean acidification, which make it difficult to sustain the great amount of marine life that rely on this system.
+Australia is home to the largest coral reef system in the world - The Great Barrier Reef.
+However, as sea surface temperatures continue to rise, corals face threats such as bleaching and ocean acidification, which make it difficult to sustain the marine life that rely on this system.
 These murals help communicate our current understanding of the changing ecosystem and bring some color to a dark topic.

 Coral bleaching across time

 Charlotte is a PhD student at UNSW studying how physical components of reefs like water flow affect bleaching